danielchang2002/5611/HW3/README.md

 ## Methods
 I used gradient descent with momentum based gradient updates, and gradient scaling (with momentum updates).
+(I toggled gradient scaling momentum on and off for some networks) I also messed with the loss function (using squared error vs abs error)

 I implemented a Matrix class that implements basic matrix operations and basic matrix calculus.
 Using this matrix class, I implemented a Network/Layer class that handles the forward and backward propagation.

 For each network, I tested a bunch of hyperparameters and kept the best performing ones.